 If it was the case, and if that caused stuttering, then the disorder could hardly be as variable as it is.
 It could hardly be so much influenceable by situations, emotions, or anticipations; it could not suddenly be eliminated by conditions like chorus reading.
 We would expect stuttering to be a more invariable, only gradually changing disorder if it was immediately caused by a structural deficit.
 However, there’s an alternative explanation: The fibers are able to work well, and their structural weakness is the result of reduced activation due to a habitual misallocation of attention, i.e., a misallocation of perceptual and processing capacity during speech, and perhaps during other automatic motor behavior (see Section 4.1).

-This view is supported by the evidence that fiber structure develops with training, i.e., depending on activation (e.g., Keller and Just, 2009; Scholz et al,2009), by the evidence of deficient attention regulation in stutterers (see Section 3.3.1), and by the fact that their auditory areas were often found to be deactivated during stuttered speech (see Table 1), suggesting that auditory feedback is insufficiently involved.
+This view is supported by the evidence that fiber structure develops with training, i.e., depending on activation (e.g., Keller and Just, 2009; Scholz et al,2009), by the evidence of deficient attention regulation in stutterers (see Section 2..8.1), and by the fact that their auditory areas were often found to be deactivated during stuttered speech (see Table 1), suggesting that auditory feedback is insufficiently involved.

 A negative correlation was found between the severity of stuttering and the connection strength (connection probability density) in the right uncinate fasciculus linking the frontal pole to higher-order auditory and multisensory areas of the STG.
 This finding is consistent with my assumption that an insufficient involvement of auditory feedback plays a crucial role in stuttering.
 But why is compensated for that deficit by the right uncinate fasciculus being additionally involved?
+In Section 4.1, I report some findings suggesting that reduced auditory attention results in a shift of processing from the left more to the right brain hemisphere.

 Right posterior IFG and right MFG were found to be hyperactive during vocal imagination tasks (imagine speaking versus imagine humming a melody), and the connection strength in some fiber tracts originating from these hyperactive areas was positively correlated with stuttering severity.
 It is not clear whether these abnormalities are related to the cause of stuttering or to maladaptation or compensation, and the authors hypothesize “that stuttering might be caused by an overly active global response suppression mechanism mediated via the subthalamic nucleus-right IFG-basal ganglia hyperdirect pathway”.They assume that such a global response suppression mechanism “induces an unspecific broad inhibition” which “would hinder the smooth successive execution of appropriate motor actions”.